-O-Rings
+End Caps and O-Rings

+The battery and electronics are fastened to the inside of the controller housing top end cap.
 Each end cap includes two 70 durometer Buna-N round section o-rings (2-246 and 2-242) and one 90 durometer backup ring (8-242).
 O-rings and surfaces should be regularly cleaned with isopropyl alcohol.
 O-rings should be lubricated with provided Parker O-Lube and replaced when necessary.
 The toolkit has spare O-rings.
 More o-rings can be purchased from McLane.